samartzidis/magicstick.io/docs/README.md

 #### Manual Firmware Update
 This _"brute force"_ method is useful if you have no access to a Windows PC or if for any reason the device had been previously flashed with a bad, non-working firmware (bricked).

 1. To download the firmware for your magicstick.io device, you need your device's serial number.
-On **Windows**, use the MagicStickUI utility to retrieve it.
+On **Windows**, use the magicstick-ui utility to retrieve it.
 On **Linux**, you can find it by typing this command in a terminal: ```upower -d```
 The content in the red box is the device's serial number.

    ![](20230928223602.png)